Shared lives, shared solutionsMaking a Model Block

 Bridge Builders completes the first series of projects and activates the Lighthouse.

 While the initial projects are being worked on, the Lighthouse becomes a fully active part of the block.
-A missionary moves in – advocating for residents, following up with new project requests and bringing more resources into the neighborhood.
+A full-time neighbor moves in – advocating for residents, following up with new project requests and bringing more resources into the neighborhood.

 Step 4: Training for sustainable growth